kartoza/GeoContextQGISPlugin/README.md

 ![toolbar](resources/images/toolbar.png)

-To open the processing tool or the options dialog for the plugin, the user can go to 'Plugins' -> 'GeoContext'.
+To open the processing tool or the option's dialog for the plugin, the user can go to 'Plugins' -> 'GeoContext'.
 Here is an example of the menu:

 ![plugin_menu](resources/images/plugin_menu.png)